2nd tenure: Emefiele promises economic saboteurs hell – The Sun Nigeria

 “But I think it is important to keep on saying that Nigeria belongs to all of us and that we have a role to play to make sure things get better.

-“Get better in the sense that I will also emphasize that Nigerian policy makers are good at developing policies but the biggest challenge of the Nigerian economic policy is that people try circumventing policies” he noted.
+“Get better in the sense that I will also emphasise that Nigerian policymakers are good at developing policies but the biggest challenge of the Nigerian economic policy is that people try circumventing policies,” he noted.

 According to him: “Nigeria’s current stock of external reserves is now able to finance nine months of current import commitments.
 With improved availability of foreign exchange, the exchange rate at the I&E FX window has remained stable over the past 24 months at an average N360/$, and the parallel market exchange rate has appreciated from N525/$ in February 2017 to N360/$ today”.